PT-01: REFRAMING PERSPECTIVES

-What Reframing is NOT
+What Reframing a Perspective is not...

 Reframing is not about pretending that everything is great for the client.
 Rather, it offers and invites more and varied ways for clients to consider the problems they are facing and to find new ways to meet the challenges.

 Re-framing is not about changing your client’s mind.
 Instead, it is about creating a shift in consciousness to help them see things in a whole new way.
 This shift requires that they be willing to understand that there is more than one way to look at a given situation.
 It’s about opening thought and showing a fuller range of possibilities.
 It can also be about finding “the silver lining” to a cloud.

 Using ICA's Power Tools to Reframe a Perspective